 If you apply to register for a mutual exchange (where one tenant exchanges their DCJ Housing property with another tenant) you will be asked to agree to the release of personal information so that you can be contacted by other applicants for the purpose of the mutual exchange.

 What if I change my mind about supplying DCJ Housing with my personal information?

 If you have already provided DCJ Housing with personal information but no longer want that information used, you may write to your local office asking that your personal information not be used.

 You must remember, however, that DCJ Housing may be unable to deliver certain services to you if you withdraw the information needed for us to deliver you services.

 Under legislation, you have a right to access and correct your personal information.
 To make changes to your personal information, contact your local office.

-What if I want someone else to enquire to FACS Housing on my behalf?
+What if I want someone else to enquire to DCJ Housing on my behalf?